Mae Jemison: NASA career

 Upon returning to the United States after serving in the Peace Corps, Jemison settled in Los Angeles, California.
 In Los Angeles, she entered into private practice and took graduate-level engineering courses.
 Inspired by the flights of Sally Ride and Guion Bluford in 1983, Jemison applied to the astronaut program in October 1985.
-After NASA postponed selection of new candidates after the Space Shuttle Challenger disaster in 1986, Jemison reapplied in 1987.
+After NASA postponed the selection of new candidates following the Space Shuttle Challenger disaster in 1986, Jemison reapplied in 1987.
 She was chosen out of roughly 2,000 applicants for 15 slots in NASA Astronaut Group 12, the first selected after Challenger.
 The Associated Press covered her as the "first black woman astronaut" in 1987.
 CBS featured Jemison as one of the country's "most eligible singles" on Best Catches, a television special hosted by Phylicia Rashad and Robb Weller in 1989.

 Jemison's work with NASA before her shuttle launch included launch support activities at the Kennedy Space Center in Florida and verification of Shuttle computer software in the Shuttle Avionics Integration Laboratory (SAIL).
 On September 28, 1989, she was selected to join the STS-47 crew as Mission Specialist 4 and was also designated Science Mission Specialist, a new astronaut role being tested by NASA to focus on scientific experiments.